Shamir-Lab/PRS-imputation-panels/README.md

 - Figures and tables generation:
   - `Notebooks/aggregate_results.ipynb`: summarzies the data
-  - `Notebooks/generate_figures_and_tables.ipynb`: Explains how to generate figures and plots
+  - `Notebooks/generate_figures_and_tables.ipynb`: explains how to generate figures and plots

 #### Note that the source files were tailored to the specific configuration of the development enviroment.